srajiang/great-escape/README.md

 # Great Croissant Escape

 You are little croissant trying to escape the bakery.
-Get points for leaping successfully from platter to platter in a bid for your freedom.
+Get points for leaping successfully over pastry boxes in a bid for your freedom.
 Don't fall off the boxes or risk being eaten!

 ## Background